SpeCT/couchjava/couchapp/README.md

 This is a simple example couchapp that uploads a java language view.
 The is part of the [couchjava][1] project.

-To specify that the language of the view is java, there is a file:
+To specify that the language of the view is java, there is a file "language" containing the term "java" in the top level directory.

-language

-containing the term "java" in the top level directory.

 As with all couchapps, the view is defined in the view folder.
 In this case, there is a view call "title" with a map and reduces classes defined: